-Matsumoto Castle - Known as the crow castle due to its dark black exterior, the Matsumoto Castle dates back to the 16th century and is the oldest wooden castle in Japan.
+Matsumoto Castle - Nicknamed Crow Castle for its dark black exterior, Matsumoto Castle dates to the 16th century and is the oldest wooden castle in Japan.
+It is a 'hirajiro', meaning that the castle is built on plains, rather than a hill or mountain.

-Ishii Miso - Ishii Miso was founded in 1868 and is still producing miso, an essential ingredient in Japanese cuisine, by a unique traditional method.
+Ishii Miso - Ishii Miso was founded in 1868 and is still producing miso, a staple Japanese seasoning, using a unique traditional method.
+Miso is a traditional Japanese seasoning; a fermented paste created from a mixture of soybeans, sea salt and rice koji.
+It is often used in soups, marinades and condiments.

-Takayama - Boasting one of Japan's most atmospheric townscapes, the layout of Takayama dates back to the 17th century and is home to much Meiji architecture.
+Takayama - Boasting one of Japan's most atmospheric townscapes, the layout of Takayama dates to the 17th century and is home to much Meiji architecture.